lzumeta/flex-mod-training-loads-recu-injuries/code/simulation/README.md

 # README

-I used the `batchtools` package and the abstract experiment description they describe there, to structure our code in a convenient way.
+I used the `batchtools` package and the abstract experiment description, that they describe there, to structure our code in a convenient way.
 I separate: the problems, algorithms, experiments and batch system specific parts.

 A so-called registry object is created, which defines a directory where all relevant information, files and results of the computational jobs are stored with `makeExperimentRegistry`.
-This way:
+Thus, the results are reproducible:

-- with my file.dir everybody can reproduce the results on their own batch system by simply exchanging the cluster functions back end.

-- the results are reproducible.
-Each problem has one unique seed (i.e. synchronized problems).
+With the `registry` object everybody can reproduce the results on their own batch system by simply exchanging the cluster functions back end.
+In our experiment, each problem has one unique seed (i.e. synchronized problems).
 The problem seed is incremented only depending on the experiment replication so that all the algorithms retrieve the same problem instances for each distinct replication.

+## Scripts

-`rerun-batchtools.R` is the main script that runs the whole simulation study.
+`rerun-batchtools.R` is the main script that runs the whole simulation study:

 - `create-static-part.R`<br/>
 - `problems-wce-ranef-survival.R`<br/>
 - `algorithms-wce-ranef-survival.R`<br/>
 - `setup-batch-wce-ranef-survival.R`<br/>
-- `submit-jobs-wce-ranef-survival.R`<br/><br/>
+- `submit-jobs-wce-ranef-survival.R`<br/>

-- `eval-utils.R` contains the helper functions that are used in sripts that are elsewhere to evaluate simulation results and arrange them either in a visual or a tabular format.
+`eval-utils.R` contains the helper functions that are used in scripts that are elsewhere to evaluate simulation results and arrange them either in a visual or a tabular format.